ashbre0/HARDY/README.md

 **Note**: The SLURM script will also check for the existence of a file named `zeta14v3resa` before executing the program.
 If the file does not exist, it will be created.

-Acknowledgments
+**Acknowledgments**

+* Part of this work was performed with funding from the embedded CSE programme of the [ARCHER2 UK National Supercomputing Service](https://www.archer2.ac.uk/).
-PARI/GP - For providing the library used in this calculation
+* [PARI/GP](https://pari.math.u-bordeaux.fr) - For providing the library used in this calculation.